 It makes sense that if you serve smaller portions, you waste less.
 If you simply have to fill a plate, choose a smaller one and you’ll find yourself faced with less leftovers.
 The visual effect of a full plate, though a smaller one, will satisfy your need to have a “decent” meal, but you’ll actually be saving both your money and food.

 If you really have to get rid of some food, make sure you sort it out appropriately.
 Everything that can be recycled, such as food packaging, glass, plastic bottles, paper or organic waste, should be disposed of in a way that it can be reused.
 Also, you can use food scraps and all green food for compost that you’ll use in your garden.

-If you just think about how many people in the world have problems finding food, the idea of you throwing some of it simply because you’ve not been careful is becoming even more disgusting.
-Likewise, by managing your purchase of food, storing and cooking better you’ll be able to save quite a lot of money if the current statistics is anything to go by.
+If you just think about how many people in the world have problems finding food.
+Look folks, the idea of you throwing some of it simply because you’ve not been careful is becoming even more disgusting.
+Likewise, by managing your purchase of food, storing and cooking better.
+Then you’ll be able to save quite a lot of money.
+Especially if the current statistics is anything to go by.

-Finally, the food we buy and consume contains much more than meets the eye.
-Someone has put in a lot of effort to produce that food and used resources such as water and electricity.
-So, when you throw away your food, you’re also throwing away everything that’s been used in the process.
+Finally, the food we buy and consume.
+For it contains much more than meets the eye.
+Someone has put in a lot of effort to produce that food.
+Also and used resources such as water and electricity.
+So, when you throw away your food, you’re also throwing away everything.
+I mean that’s been used in the process.